Published Jun 21, 2022

 Medicare Advantage And Vision Insurance Coverage

 Older adults eligible for Medicare also have the option to enroll in a Medicare Advantage plan, as many of these plans do include extra benefits such as dental and vision insurance.
+These plans may cover routine eye exams and coverage for eyeglasses and lenses.
 However, not every single MA plan will include vision benefits, so it’s important to contact the insurance company to confirm additional coverage for extra health care benefits such as vision.

 Do Medicare Supplement Insurance Plans Help With Vision Coverage?